mathie/mathie.github.io/_drafts/personal-code-review.markdown

 It's hard.
 I'm as scatter-brained as it comes.
 When I'm hacking on a bit of code, I'll often spot something entirely unrelated that *needs* fixing. *Right now*.
-If I'm being exceptionally well disciplined, I resist the urge, make a note on my todo list (an 'internal' interruption on Pomodoro parlance) and carry on with what I'm supposed to be doing.
+If I'm being exceptionally well disciplined, I resist the urge, make a note on my todo list (an 'internal' interruption in Pomodoro parlance) and carry on with what I'm supposed to be doing.

 ## A Rabbit hole full of yaks